nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

 This Distributed Fractional Frequency Reuse Algorithm was presented in [DKimura2012]_.
 It automatically optimizes cell-edge sub-bands by focusing on user distribution (in particular, receive-power distribution).
-This algorithm adaptively selects RBs for cell-edge sub-band on basis of coordination information from adjecent cells and notifies the base stations of the adjacent cells, which RBs it selected to use in edge sub-band.
+This algorithm adaptively selects RBs for cell-edge sub-band on basis of coordination information from adjacent cells and notifies the base stations of the adjacent cells, which RBs it selected to use in edge sub-band.
 The base station of each cell uses the received information and the following equation to compute cell-edge-band metric :math:`A_{k}` for each RB.